Note: work on this project is ongoing during the current coronavirus situation, with staff working remotely.

 Definitions for notifications of death in detention to the Commission, and plans for the project's engagement with health boards.

-If someone you know has died in the last five years whilst detained (subject to an order) under the Mental Health Act or the Criminal Procedures Act we really want to speak to you.
+If someone you know has died in the recent years whilst detained (subject to an order) under the Mental Health Act or the Criminal Procedures Act we really want to speak to you.

 We understand that this might be very hard for you and we would want to help you as much as we can.